HemantMishra2003/MRI-Tumor-Fine-Tuning/README.md

 # About My Project
 Developed a Brain MRI Tumor Detection system.
 Using EfficientNet B3 Pretrained Model.(Fine Tuning)
+trained this model over 3k
+training images.

 # Our  Goal
   Automatically detects the presence of a tumor in a brain MRI image.